vitessio/website/content/zh/docs/13.0/reference/messaging.md

 A message that was successfully sent will wait for the specified ack wait time.
 If no ack is received by then, it will be resent.
-The next attempt will be 2x the previous wait, and this delay is doubled for every attempt.
+The next attempt will be 2x the previous wait, and this delay is doubled for every attempt (with some added jitter to avoid thundering herds).

 ## Purging